ftonneau/eak/README.md

 Only a few mnemonics deserve comments:

-* the key for clearing the main selection is `#`; think of commenting out the main selection (as in a shell script: `# ...`)
+* the key for clearing the main selection is `#`; think of commenting out the main selection

-* the key for duplicating the current selection on the previous line is `B` because Kakoune's key for duplicating the current selection on the next line is `C`; "C" means "copying", and the letter "B" comes before "C" in the alphabet
+* the key for duplicating the current selection on the previous line is `B` because Kakoune's key for duplicating the current selection on the next line is `C`; "C" means "copying", and "B" comes before "C" in the alphabet

 * Eak's keys for liberal indent and unindent (`Alt->` and `Alt-<` in plain Kakoune) are directional, with `L` meaning "right" and `H` meaning "left" (as